davidtwco/veritas/web/src/content/index.md

 software.
 You'll find me as `davidtwco` around the internet.

 ## Open Source
-I'm a regular contributor to rustc, the compiler for the Rust programming language (as a [compiler team contributor][compiler_team_contributor], a stepping stone to full compiler team membership).
+Contributing to open source is a lot of fun and I love doing it - I mostly contribute to rustc, the compiler for the Rust programming language (as a [compiler team contributor][compiler_team_contributor], a stepping stone to full compiler team membership).
 Throughout my time contributing, I've been a member of the [non-lexical lifetimes (NLL)][wg_nll], [async/await][wg_async_await] and [diagnostics][wg_diagnostics] working groups and have been a co-lead of the [polymorphisation][wg_polymorphisation] and [meta][wg_meta] working groups.
 My